MichaelaAnastasiaAustin/Credit_Risk_Analysis/README.md

 ## Summary
 All in all, the Easy Ensemble AdaBoost Classifier has the highest balanced accuracy score -- 92.5%.
 Along with an accuracy rate that is significantly higher than the other models, it's recall rate is high.
 For high-risk credits, the Easy Ensemble AdaBoost Classifier has a recall of 91%.
-However, the model's precision rate is only 7%.
+However, the model's precision rate for high-risk credit is only 7%.
 This means that it detects nearly all high-risk credit, but falsely detects many low-risk credits as high-risk.
-Furthermore, the model's F-score got high-risk credit is 0.13.
+Furthermore, the model's F-score for high-risk credit is 0.13.
 For these reasons, I would not advise the bank to use any of the machine learning models.